External Positions for Seniors and Graduates

 Candidate will subscribe to the University's goal of creating a culturally competent environment by treating research subjects and co-workers in a sensitive and caring manner.
 The Research Assistant must complete the Human Subjects Protection Program (HSPP) and NIH's Good Clinical Practice training.

 The successful candidate will have at least a Bachelor’s degree in psychology, neuroscience, or a related discipline by the first day of work.
+Experience in vision research and oculomotor control is a plus but not required.
 Candidates with at least one 1 year of experience in human subject research coordination, or an equivalent combination of education and experience are strongly preferred.
 We also strongly prefer candidates who have a car, a valid driver license, and who can commit to two years of service.
 The ideal candidate will have strong organizational and interpersonal skills.
-Experience or interest in administering clinical instruments such as the SCID and PANSS are a plus but not required.
+Experience or strong interest in administering clinical instruments such as the SCID and PANSS is advantageous but not required.

-The start date is flexible but February 1st is preferred.
-Applicants are asked to include a CV, cover letter and a list of three referees (within the cover letter itself).
-Applications should be sent to Michele Schultz at mschultz@ur.rochester.edu.
+The start date is flexible but July 1st is preferred.
+Applicants are asked to include a CV, cover letter, and a list of three referees (within the cover letter itself).
+University of Rochester and local Rochester applicants should apply directly to job id: 242211 via HRMS.
+External applicants should submit their applications to Michele Schultz.
 Applicants from diverse backgrounds are especially encouraged to apply.
-Informal inquiries regarding the position are welcome and may be directed to Professors Martina Poletti (Martina_Poletti@URMC.Rochester.edu) or Brian Keane (Brian_Keane@urmc.rochester.edu).
+Informal inquiries regarding the position are welcome and may be directed to Professors Martina Poletti or Brian Keane.
+Drs.
+Keane and Poletti will also both be available to discuss the position at this year's VSS conference at St. Pete's Beach.

 The University of Rochester is an equal opportunity employer.